Leena-Alomar/Capstone-3/README.md

 ---

 Rand:
-Worked on creating the AI intgration for many endpoints that generates content also summraize, translate, and evaluate it. worked on the logic of approving and rejecting a content and which to conect to the campain, created some scheduling features that complete a campaign and deleted rejected contents.
+Worked on creating the AI intgration for many endpoints that generates content also summraize, translate, and evaluate it.
+Worked on the logic of approving and rejecting a content and which to conect to the campain, created some scheduling features that complete a campaign and deleted rejected contents.

 ---